EPCCed/eidf-docs/docs/services/s3/tutorial.md

 aws s3 ls help
 ```

-### Configure AWS CLI
+### Configure the AWS CLI

-To interact with the EIDF S3 Service, AWS CLI needs to know the S3 endpoint URL, access key and secret.
+To interact with the EIDF S3 Service, the AWS CLI needs to know the S3 endpoint URL, access key and secret.
 This can be configured in one of three ways: via an AWS CLI configuration command, manually writing configuration and credentials files, or defining via environment variables.

 #### Set endpoint and credentials configuration